admin1

 Estimated lead deposited on streets in Great Lakes states275 metric tons

-These numbers highlight the significant contribution of lead wheel weights to overall lead pollution.
-For instance, the U.S. Geological Survey estimates that 2,000 metric tons of lead from wheel weights enter the environment annually.
-This pollution contaminates soil and water, posing risks to ecosystems and human health.
-Lead exposure, especially in children, can cause severe developmental and neurological issues, making it imperative to address this issue.
+These numbers illustrate the significant contribution lead wheel weights make to overall lead pollution.
+According to the U.S. Geological Survey, about 2,000 metric tons of lead from wheel weights enter the environment annually.
+This pollution contaminates both soil and water, posing risks to ecosystems and human health.
+Lead exposure, particularly in children, can cause severe developmental and neurological issues, making it critical to address this issue.

 Environmental and Health Risks of Wheel Weight Lead